hoefler02/hoefler02.github.io/_posts/2020-04-14-virsecconctf-tackstack.md

 ------------------------
 ```

 In the last prompt, where I entered `%x`, you can see that a hex number was returned.
 This indicates a format string vulnerability.
-Since we were not provided source code or a binary to attempt code redirection, I wrote a script to leak all strings off of the stack to see if there was anything useful.
+Since we were not provided source code or a binary to collect any further information, I wrote a script to leak all strings off of the stack to see if there was anything useful.

 {% highlight python %}
 from pwn import *